ashleygay/adaboy/README.md

    + Skipped functions but not skipped variables ?
    + Enum declared in classes are not supported
    + Classes that are inherited are considered abstract objects
+   + Cannot have overloaded functions based on constness
+      * IE: 2 [] operators that return const reference or plain reference